chili-labs/json-pointer/README.md

 [3](https://github.com/raphaelstolt/php-jsonpointer)
 ) for parsing json-pointers, but none of them was able to access other php structures besides default arrays.
 With different accessors, which are part of this library, you can apply json-pointers to either arrays or also plain objects.
-Custom accesors can simply be created on your own.
+Custom accessors can simply be created on your own.

 ## Installation